San Pedro Sula Cortes Department, Honduras Travel Guide

 Avis, Budget, Hertz, National, and Thrifty have counters at the airport for self-driving travelers.
 Check DiscoverCars.com for options.

-Ticket counters, waiting areas, a range of food vendors, small shops.
+Ticket counters, waiting areas, different food vendors, small shops.

 These facilities try to make your departure process as comfortable as possible.